Phala-Network/phala-wiki/content/docs/your-first-confidential-contract.md

 - Learn how to develop a confidential contract
 - Interact with the contract from the Web UI
-- Build your own confidental contract
+- Build your own confidential contract

 For a high-level overview of Phala Network, please check the previous chapters.